link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 like **Google**, as its login method.

-A naive implementation might involve the system acting as an intermediary, forwarding user credentials directly to the identity provider.
+A naive implementation might involve the system acting as an intermediary, forwarding user credentials (email, password) directly to the identity provider.

 ```d2
 direction: right